rnk/llvm/docs/LangRef.rst

 These intrinsics allow a group of functions to access one stack memory allocation in an ancestor stack frame.
-The memory returned from '``llvm.frameallocate``' is allocated prior to stack realignment to produce a fixed offset from the frame pointer, so the memory is only aligned to the ABI-required stack alignment.
+The memory returned from '``llvm.frameallocate``' may be allocated prior to stack realignment, so the memory is only aligned to the ABI-required stack alignment.
 Each function may only call '``llvm.frameallocate``' one or zero times from the function entry block.
 The frame allocation intrinsic inhibits inlining, as any frame allocations in the inlined function frame are likely to be at a different offset from the one used by '``llvm.recoverframeallocation``' called with the uninlined function.

 .. _int_read_register:
 .. _int_write_register: